lanl-ansi/PowerModelsGMD.jl/README.md

 #### GIC + AC-OPF

-Solves the quasi-dc voltages and currents and the AC-OPF optimal power flow formulation concurrently.
+Solves the quasi-dc voltages and currents and the AC-OPF optimal power flow specification concurrently.
 The dc network couples to the ac network by means of reactive power loss in transformers.
 For example:
 ```
 run_ac_gmd_opf("test/data/b4gic.m")